Project Communication Plan. Quick Guide And Tips

 #5 Channels of communication approved

 The key at this point is to identify how do we communicate with one another.
 What channels are we using?
-Some startups that practice Lean would stick to messengers and zoom calls, whereas the public sector working under the PRINCE2 framework has security requirements limiting them to using proven communication methods, such as emails and Microsoft Teams.
+Some startups that practice Lean would stick to messengers and zoom calls, whereas the public sector working under the PRINCE2 framework has security requirements, including steps like HLR lookup, which necessitate using proven communication methods, such as emails and Microsoft Teams, to ensure secure and reliable information exchange.

 Apart from policies and regulations, another factor to be considered is the personal preference of the employees.
 If everyone’s fine with using Skype for calls and chats, it would be counterproductive to impose something else.